 You might need to make a formal complaint

 At school or uni, or in the workplace, the person sexually harassing you might be officially warned and be required to have counselling.
 If the sexual harassment continues, there might be a mediation process.
-If all else fails, they might be fired.
+If they fail to get help or stop what they are doing, they might be fired.

 If you end up having to leave

-If the harassment occurred in your workplace, you might be eligible for outstanding wages and entitlements if you feel you have no alternative but to leave your job.
+If the harassment occurred in your workplace, you might be eligible for outstanding wages and entitlements if the harassment continues and you feel you have no alternative but to leave your job.